If you came to this post looking for cheap baby shower venues in Nairobi, then you are in the right place. Here are a few ideas to consider:

 Cheap Baby Shower Venues in Nairobi

 - A restaurant on a day or time when it is not busy.
 The restaurant will appreciate the business, i.e.,the food and drinks you buy, and might not charge anything for the venue.
 You can easily choose a restaurant that serves food and drinks within your budget so that the costs stay low.
+(Maxland Grill & Lounge on Waiyaki Way is a restaurant that is particularly open to hosting baby showers.)

-- If you or any of the friends and family of the expectant mother live in a compound or apartment complex with a club house or common room/area, consider what it would take to hold the baby shower there.
+- If you or any of the friends and family of the expecting mother live in a compound or apartment complex with a club house or common room/area, consider what it would take to hold the baby shower there.

-- If any of the expectant mother’s friends or family has a large enough home, consider asking them to use their house as a venue.
+- If any of the expecting mother’s friends or family has a large enough home, consider asking them to use their house as a venue.
 You can do your utmost to ensure that no other hosting duties fall upon them.

 - Nowadays, many residential properties rent out rooms on services such as TripAdvisor, AirBnB, and Booking.com.
 Consider contacting these properties to rent their common area(s) for a few hours.
 This is something I know establishments like Lake Breeze House in Kampala do.